pgattic/omniportal/README.md

 curl -X POST -d 'id=1' 'http://192.168.4.1/api/entity/delete'
 ```

-Collection entities are created from the built-in Skylanders catalog.
-Characters,
+Collection entities are created from built-in catalogs or imported from raw
-traps, creation crystals, vehicles, and trophies get mutable 1 KiB placeholder
-images for now.
-Items and level pieces are stored as static-generated collection
-entries and synthesize their placeholder image only when downloaded or cloned.
-The placeholder images prove durable storage and exact download plumbing, but
-they are not yet valid game images.
+dumps.
+Skylanders entities use 1 KiB MIFARE images.
+Disney Infinity entities use
+320-byte raw figure images.
+Some non-character toys are static collection items
+when the game line does not need mutable save data on the toy.

 The built-in Skylanders catalog is stored as typed Rust constants in
-`src/figures/catalog.rs`.
-The character IDs, variant IDs, names, and categories
+`src/figures/skylanders/catalog.rs`.
+The character IDs, variant IDs, names, and
-were normalized from community reference material, primarily:
+categories were normalized from community reference material, primarily:

 * <https://github.com/Texthead1/Skylander-IDs>
 * <https://github.com/NefariousTechSupport/Runes/blob/master/Docs/SkylanderFormat.md>